Sush1090/ThermoCycleGlides.jl/docs/src/examples.md

 Here examples are shown on how to construct the system with parameters and how to solve it.

 ## Heat Pump
-The goal of a heat pump is to heat up the secondary fluid of the condensor with some input of energy.
+The goal of a heat pump is to heat up the secondary fluid of the condenser with some input of energy.
 See [Heat pump and Refrigeration cycle](https://en.wikipedia.org/wiki/Heat_pump_and_refrigeration_cycle).

-To construct the system do the following:
+To construct the system, do the following:
 ```julia
 julia> using Clapeyron, ThermoCycleGlides